 Despite being over 100 years old this building has achieved a 'B' rating of 42 for the energy certificate when a typical building of this age and size would be about 100 and a rating of D or E. This has been achieved by the continual reduction in energy initially through insulation and the installation of an efficient biomass boiler with solar panels and photovoltaic panels added later.
 With further incremental reductions through centralising printing, LED lights and greater awareness by staff the rating is continuing to reduce towards a target 'A' rating.

-- Our carbon emissions continue to reduce year on year; - SDF supports innovative sustainability projects; - All our tenders are awarded through 'Sell2Wales'; - We encourage community involvement in more local projects.
+- Our carbon emissions continue to reduce year on year; - SDF supports innovative sustainability projects; - All our tenders are awarded through 'Buy for Wales'; - We are involved in more community based projects.